TANAYTAPANSHU/hackerrank-Js-Challenge/README.md

 3. Use PI and r to calculate the and of a circle having radius .
 4. Print area as the first line of output and print perimeter as the second line of output

+# Day-2 Conditional Statements: If-Else

+## Task

+Complete the getGrade(score) function in the editor.
+It has one parameter: an integer, score, denoting the number of points Julia earned on an exam.
+It must return the letter corresponding to her Grade.